ire-design/quote-of-the-day/README.md

 # Quote of the Day App

-A simple web app that shows inspirational quotes using modern web APIs.
+A simple web app built with the help of GenAI that shows inspirational quotes using modern web APIs.

-Demo link []

 ## Features